-At McCarthy & Hamrock, P.C., you can hire a Des Moines first OWI lawyer who will fight vigorously for you.
+At McCarthy & Hamrock, P.C., you can hire an OWI lawyer who will fight vigorously for you.
 We understand that this is a scary and important time for you.
-We use our experience and passion to represent every client while figting for the best result.
-And while this may be your first time at the courthouse, it's certainly not ours — we have four decades of combined legal experience, which we will put to work for your defense.
+We use our experience and passion to represent every client while fighting for the best result.
+And while this may be your first time at the courthouse, it’s certainly not ours — we have four decades of combined legal experience, which we will put to work for your defense.
 Call us today at (515) 279-9700 for a free consultation.

 Blood-Alcohol Content in an Iowa First OWI

 It is illegal in Iowa to drive with a blood-alcohol content of .08, while under the influence of alcohol or with any amount of any controlled substances in your system.